-NQF will use this Committee's goals for the measure feedback loop pilot to evaluate the success of the strategies being tested.
+NQF will use the Committee's goals for the measure feedback loop pilot to evaluate the success of the strategies being tested.
 The Committee's goals to guide the measure feedback loop pilot are to:

-- Minimize burden for users to provide feedback by improving accessibility and ease of use of NQF tools designed to collect feedback; - Ensure relevant stakeholders (users/implementers/those being measured) are aware of opportunities and channels to comment and provide measure feedback to NQF; - 3) Ensure NQF standing committees receive meaningful and adequate information to apply the feedback to the Importance, Use and Usability, and Feasibility criteria for measure evaluation, and make informed recommendations for endorsement; - 4) Ensure developers receive meaningful and actionable measure feedback for consideration in a timely manner; - 5) Ensure that those who provide feedback receive an acknowledgment and are informed about the disposition of the feedback and how it was adjudicated; and - Define a standard pathway for generating and collecting measure feedback.
+- minimize burden for users to provide feedback by improving accessibility and ease of use of NQF tools designed to collect feedback; - ensure relevant stakeholders (users/implementers/those being measured) are aware of opportunities and channels to comment and provide measure feedback to NQF; - ensure NQF standing committees receive meaningful and adequate information to apply the feedback to the Importance, Use and Usability, and Feasibility criteria for measure evaluation, and make informed recommendations for endorsement; - ensure developers receive meaningful and actionable measure feedback for consideration in a timely manner; - 5) ensure that those who provide feedback receive an acknowledgement and are informed about the disposition of the feedback and how it was adjudicated; and - 6) define a standard pathway for generating and collecting measure feedback.

-The proposed pilot implementation plan will also be guided by human-centered design principles, meaning that NQF will iterate, test, and integrate stakeholder and end-user feedback into its process to ensure that strategies implemented are grounded in user needs, and adopted and embraced by relevant stakeholders.
-User research focuses on understanding how the design of products and systems will impact end-users.3 Whenever possible, NQF will conduct user research, building on insights gathered throughout this project, to inform the planning and execution of the three pilot steps, and determine if strategies are on target or missing the mark.
+The proposed pilot implementation plan will also be guided by human-centered design principles, meaning that NQF will iterate, test, and integrate stakeholder and end-user feedback into its process to ensure that strategies implemented are grounded in user needs and adopted and embraced by relevant stakeholders.
+User research focuses on understanding how the design of products and systems will impact end users.3 Whenever possible, NQF will conduct user research-building on insights gathered throughout this project to inform the planning and execution of the three pilot steps, and determine if strategies are on target or missing the mark.

-NQF will design and deploy pre- and post-test assessments to evaluate results throughout the pilot to allow NQF to quickly learn what works and what does not, so that the organization can adopt successful strategies; refine strategies that have the potential to achieve desired goals; and discontinue strategies that do not yield desired results or where the implementation costs outweigh the benefits of the strategy.
+NQF will design and deploy pre- and post-test assessments to evaluate results throughout the pilot to allow NQF to quickly learn what works and what does not so that the organization can adopt successful strategies, refine strategies that have the potential to achieve desired goals, and discontinue strategies where the implementation costs outweigh its benefits or that do not yield desired results.